 I actively participate in craniofacial development and stem cell biology research and could not be more engrossed with what I am learning.
 I believe research in craniofacial biology holds promising keys to improving clinical outcomes for congenital and acquired craniofacial abnormalities.
 Enabled and inspired by advanced training and experience in Pediatric Dentistry, I look forward to steadily increasing my volunteer activity on behalf of the community by giving as many hours as possible each week to helping underserved children.
 I want to go much further than being among a minority of pediatric dentists who accept Medicaid; I want to specialize in my professional practice on those children for whom Medicaid is their only oral health resource.

 I keenly look forward to forming a network of Pediatric Dentists especially concerned with congenital or acquired craniofacial abnormalities: processes, treatments, etc.

 I relish the celebration of diversity in America.
-I could not be more pleased that the patient pool with which I am currently engaged includes a great deal of variety of children and their parents from all ethnic groups and walks of life.
-I most enjoy and treasure the feedback from children’s parents, and I already have many fond memories.
-Finally, I am now the father of a baby of 6 months, the oral health of whom I pay incredibly close attention to.
-I love having my tiny laboratory, tiny person, tiny mouth in my arms daily.
+I could not be more pleased that the patient pool with which I am currently engaged includes many children and their parents from all ethnic groups and walks of life.
+I most enjoy and treasure the feedback from children’s parents, and I have many fond memories.
+Finally, I am now the father of a baby of 6 months, and I pay incredibly close attention to oral health.
+I love having my tiny laboratory, tiny person, and tiny mouth in my arms daily.